ashok-khanna/lisp-notes/README.md

       (:export :symbol-1
     	   :restart)
       (:shadow :restart
-    	   :condition)))
+    	   :condition))

 Once a package is registered with the above, we can switch to it with `IN-PACKAGE`.

 -   **Within a package**, all symbols defined in that package are accessible.
-In addition, any *exported* symbols from packages inherited via the `:USE` command can be directly accessed without a package qualifier
+In addition, any ***exported*** symbols from packages inherited via the `:USE` command can be directly accessed without a package qualifier

 -   **Outside of a package**, internal symbols can be accessed via a double-colon package qualifier, e.g. `my-package::symbol-3`, while exported symbols can be accessed via a single-colon package qualifier, e.g. `my-package:symbol-1`

     (in-package :my-package)

-Finally, note that we will get an error if we try to inherit from both CL and MY-PACKAGE due to to the clash in symbols RESTART and CONDITION that appear in both packages.
+Finally, note in the above, that we will get an error if we try to inherit from both CL and MY-PACKAGE due to to the clash in symbols RESTART and CONDITION that appear in both packages.
 To overcome this, we can use a `:shading-import-from:` command, such as in the following.

     (defpackage :my-package-2